holoviz-topics/examples/doc/contributing.md

    - or, create an Intake catalog and load it in your notebooks, the catalog must be named `catalog.yml` and be at the root of your project
-- the project relies on some very light data, then it can be committed to the repository as is, it must be stored in a `data/` subfolder of your project
+- the project relies on some very light data, then it can be committed to the repository as is.
+It must be stored in a `data/` subfolder of your project

 When using an Intake catalog, point the cache to the data dir in the